 - Future proof (i.e. easy to add other devices providing smart city services to the same network)

 - More efficient delivery of city services

 Potential for replication:

-The smart street light solution that will be implemented in Tartu is simple and can be deployed quickly even on a large scale.
+The smart street light solution implemented in Tartu is simple and can be deployed quickly even on a large scale.
 The solution enables municipalities to start saving right from the moment of introducing the solution without having to worry about the payback period.
 Furthermore, as savings are instant, it will also reduce the payback period of the LED luminaire.
-The successful installment of the solution will also enable other smart city innovations based on the same technology and principles, such as smart parking, smart traffic management and smart waste management.
+The successful installation of the solution can also enable other smart city innovations based on the same technology and principles, such as smart parking, smart traffic management and smart waste management.